15 Types of Videos That Every Business Can Use

 These videos can be super short (most tend to be just under a minute long).

-You might only be sending this video to 1 or 2 people at a time, so don’t be as concerned with your play count.
+You might only be sending this video to one or two people at a time, so don’t be as concerned with your play count.
 Instead, look at how engaged your audience is, no matter how small it may be.
 Take a peek at your video’s heatmap to see whether or not your voicemail recipient watched the entire video or only part of it.
 Did you add a CTA or an Annotation Link in there?
 Be sure to check if the viewer clicked on them.

 Video can be a sales secret weapon, especially if you’re working with clients all around the world.
 There are many advantages to using a pre-recorded sales presentation, not least of which is timing.
 Emailing back and forth just to get something in the books can slow the momentum of the sales process.

-A Soapbox video requires very little overhead — all you need is your computer and some good lighting.
+A video recording in Wistia requires very little overhead — all you need is your computer and some good lighting.
 Depending on where the lead is in the sales funnel, you may just be dropping a friendly line, with a few screenshots of your product or website, or you may be conducting a more extensive walk-through, answering questions, or recapping prior meetings.
 If you want to learn how to create a persuasive pitch with video storytelling, try using our Sales Presentation Template.
 This may take a day or two to put together from end to end, but once you’ve done one, the next one will go much faster!